-The intent of Track 3 awards is to enable non-DOE entities to gain access to and use these unique capabilities for short-term engagements.
-While small businesses may make use of SBIR/STTR awards to achieve this as part of a broader R&D effort, university PIs, large businesses, and other FFRDCs cannot.
+The non-DOE entity must clearly "own" the work and be the principal beneficiary of the outcome; proposals structured such that the DOE lab is the prime beneficiary of the work will score poorly under merit review.
 Further information about the program intent and goals may be found at http://science.energy.gov/hep/research/accelerator-stewardship/test-facility-pilot-program/.

-Applicants must work closely with an Office of Science National Laboratory (the "Host Lab") when preparing the application to ensure the compatibility of the work with the Lab's mission and capabilities, the availability of the resource, and an accurate budget.
-A collaborative proposal must be filed, with the lead proposal originating from the non-DOE entity, and a collaborative proposal being submitted by the Host Lab in response to LAB 17-.
+Applicants must work closely with an Office of Science National Laboratory (the "Host Lab") when preparing the proposal to ensure the compatibility of the work with the Lab's mission and capabilities, the availability of the resource, and an accurate budget.
+A collaborative proposal must be filed, with the lead proposal originating from the non-DOE entity, and a collaborative proposal being submitted by the Host Lab in response to this Program Announcement.